 CONCEPT OF THE PERMANENT EXHIBITION

-The project was based on the idea of a “Journey to the East” – into the cultural world of Asia and Oceania where the visitor is supposed to enter from the perspective of a European, fresh in from a Warsaw street.
+The project was based on the idea of a “Journeys to the east” – into the cultural world of Asia and Oceania where the visitor is supposed to enter from the perspective of a European, fresh in from a Warsaw street.
 The journey begins from the geographically and historically closest countries of the Middle East and then passes through Central Asia, richly represented in the collection with a section on the cultures of the Uzbeks, Turkmen, Tajiks and other people, including ethnically diversified Afghanistan.
 Next, the trail heads towards the steppe regions of Mongolia and the highlands of Tibet, a land connected by the religious and artistic culture of the Buddhism.

 Beyond the symbolic border between the Himalayas and Nepal, India abounds with its rich diversity of colour and Hindu culture.
 Later, visitors enter the South-East Asia zone, where Hindu religious and artistic influences have left an evident trace.
 The exhibits here are divided into an extensive section devoted to Burma (Myanma) – the only art collection in Poland of this country presents an extraordinary splendour of sculpture, small architecture and artistic handicrafts – followed by a passage through the area of the Golden Triangle area of Laos, Thailand and Cambodia.
 Vietnam is next, represented by religious, folk and decorative art.
 Both paths come together again as they head towards China, focusing on the traditional culture of the late empire and its continuation.
 A small space inspired by tokonoma is devoted to Japan.

 Further on, the Indonesian gallery finally opens up, with a presentation of the largest and the fullest foundation collection amassed by Andrzej Wawrzyniak.
-Its centrepiece is a pavilion with gamelan instruments – a classical drum orchestra – and shadow theatre, around which are some arrangements devoted to particular islands of the Archipelago and the most important elements of its cultures.
+Its centrepiece is a pavilion with gamelan instruments – a classical orchestra – and shadow theatre, around which are some arrangements devoted to particular islands of the Archipelago and the most important elements of its cultures.
 From Indonesia an offshoot leads to an area of the Pacific, specifically Melanesia, totally different from other areas of the exhibition, with collections originating mainly from New Guinea and Vanuatu.
 The last section will be devoted to the musical cultures of Asia, where instruments will presented together with audio and video records.

 This layout will enable the presentation of Asian cultures in a clear geographical arrangement as well as fully displaying the collection of the museum through a selection of the most interesting and valuable objects from the collection which today numbers 23 000 items.